swsms/code-analyzer-tool/README.md

 This format will be used throughout the project.

-Your program should output the following style issues for the given example:
+Your program must output the following style issues for the given example:
 ```
 Line 3: S001 Too long line
 Line 5: S001 Too long line
 ```
 The order must always be from the first line to last one.

-You can use another message instead of `Too long line`, but everything else should exactly match the example.
+You can use another message instead of `Too long line`, but everything else must exactly match the example.
 In our code `S001`, `S` means a stylistic issue, and `001` is the internal number of the issue.

+To simplify the solution, we consider it acceptable that your program will find false-positive stylistic issues within multi-line strings ('''...''' and """...""").